Things that Go Beep in the Night

 The experimental design consisted of two copper coils, each a self-resonant system.
 One of the coils, connected to an AC power supply, was the resonant source.
 The other coil, the resonant capture device, was connected to a 60 watt light bulb.
 The power source and capture device were suspended in mid-air with nylon thread, at distances that ranged from a few centimeters to over 2.5 meters (8.2 ft).
 Not only was the light bulb illuminated, but the theoretical predictions of high efficiency over distance were proven experimentally.
 By placing various objects between the source and capture device, the team demonstrated how the magnetic near field can transfer power through certain materials and around metallic obstacles.

-Thus Prof. Soljačić’s dream of finding a method to wirelessly connect mobile electric devices to the existing electric grid was realized.
-WiTricity Corp. was soon launched to carry this technology forward from the MIT laboratories to commercial production.
+Thus, Prof. Soljačić’s dream of finding a method to wirelessly connect mobile electric devices to the existing electric grid was realized.
+WiTricity Corporation was launched in 2007 to carry this technology forward from the MIT laboratories to commercial production.

 The team of MIT scientists that built the experiment to demonstrate non-radiative wireless energy transfer.
 Note that they are positioned between the experimental power source coil and the power capture coil —as 60 watts of power are being safely transferred a distance of over seven feet to illuminate the light bulb. (first row, from left: Peter Fisher, Robert Moffatt; center: Marin Soljačić; back row, from left: Andre Kurs, John Joannopoulos, Aristeidis Karalis)